STIR-IT-UP - Vol. 13

 Tracie Weir

-Given we feature 10-15 pros per issue, I tend to cast a wide net when searching for sources.
+Since we feature 10-15 pros per issue, I tend to cast a wide net when searching for sources.
 Here are a few of the places that have proven fruitful:

-Networking at events: Whether virtual or live, events are a great way for me to make contact with pros and learn what they specialize in and what they’re passionate about.
-For every event I attend, I build a spreadsheet of who I met, what they do, what products they use, their history in the trade, and anything else I learned from them.
 I not only refer to those documents when sourcing stories but also when we’re looking to create our annual editorial calendar.
 If I’m hearing about, say, metallic ceiling treatments, more often, I’ll push to include coverage.

 Social media: I follow a number of paint-related Facebook groups and Instagram pros.
 Again, I’m looking for pros with skills in given areas, as well as trying to spot trends.
 If I see an impressive piece of work or read a strong comment, I copy it and retain it for my files.